top of page

 Learning goal

-The students learn about the components of a light bulb and a battery, build a simple electrical circuit, sketch it and realize that electrons can only flow in a circle.
+The students learn about the components of a light bulb and a battery, build a simple electrical circuit, sketch it and realize that electrons can only flow in a closed circle.

 Description